captainproton1971/CRT_Analysis/README.md

 ## Scaffolding
 The learning objectives I've assigned to this lab are:

   * interpreting results of statistical tests as rejecting, or failing to reject, a null hypothesis.
-  * interpreting a graphical visualization of best-fit function vs. theoretical prediction involving uncertainties. s (i.e., deciding whether the evidence supports the theory), not conducting statistical tests, propagating uncertainties, or generating a graph.
+  * interpreting a graphical visualization of best-fit function vs. theoretical prediction involving uncertainties

+That is, the pedagogical purpose of this lab involves deciding whether or not the evidence supports the theory.
+It is not about conducting the statistical tests, propagating the uncertainties, or generating the graph.

-To that end, this app
+To focus students' analysis on interpreting the results, this app:

-  * computes the predicted slope (students derive this as part of their introduction) and propagates its uncertainties.
+  * computes the predicted slope (students derive this as part of their introduction) and propagates its uncertainties,
-  * performs regression of various flavours, reporting the form of the best-fit function
+  * performs regression of various flavours, reporting the form of the best-fit function, and
-  * produces a scatterplot of the data, with a best fit line and uncertainty ribbon and a ribbon for the predicted relationship.
+  * produces a scatterplot of the data, with a best fit line with uncertainty ribbon, and another ribbon indicating the range of the theoretical prediction.

 ## Details
 Some details of the logic behind the analysis.